vy-let/muc/Readme.markdown

 + address the usefulness of comments.
 Essentially, concise comments are deemed meaningful to the code.
 + address the actual usefulness of code.
 If it could, perhaps we could also determine whether it halts…
 + account for differences in the amount of boilerplate code required in different languages.

+## Considerations

+When measuring a project’s muc, the whole is less than the sum of its parts.
+That is to say, all project source files should be concatenated and considered at once for compressing, rather than compressing each individually and adding together the muc for each file.

+Imagine your project contains two virtually-identical files.
+The second doesn’t add much meaning over the first, apart from its differences.
+Say they have 102.0 and 102.5 muc, respectively.
+Taken together, they might contribute only 109 to the project, where, taken individually, they would add an artificially-high 204.5.
+(Why, you might ask, should we have virtually identical files?
+We shouldn’t; but copy-paste code inevitably shows up across files, and should not be over-counted.)

+**The reference ruby tool does not currently follow this guideline.**